benSepanski/breadthNPageInSYCL/README.md

 module load c7 gcc/8.1 cmake/3.17.0 boost/1.67.0 llvm/10.0 fmt/6.2.1 mpich2/3.2
 # Get version of cuda and get computeCpp SYCL compiler
 module load cuda/10.2 compute-cpp/2.2.1
+# useful so that git doesn't yell at you
+module load git/2.14.2
 ```
+You'll need to load these modules every time you log onto the machine.

 ### Lonestar